xlwings/xlwings-server/docs/lite_deployment.md

                         Output directory path.
 Defaults to ./dist.
   -z, --zip             Create zip archive in addition to the static files.
   -c, --clean           Clean the output directory before building.
+  -e ENV, --env ENV     Sets the XLWINGS_ENVIRONMENT.
+By default uses the one from .env file.
 ```

 For example, if your static file server serves the files at `https://my.domain.com`, run the following command: